Freelance consultant for digital heritage

-I am a freelance archaeologist and a Fellow of the Society of Antiquaries of London.
+I am a freelance archaeologist, technologist, curator of folk traditions, and a Fellow of the Society of Antiquaries of London.

 I specialise in research, visualisation and reconstruction, 3D scanning, photogrammetry, surface analysis and filtering, digitisation, and audio restoration.
-My main research interest is the use of AI/ML in the fields of cultural heritage, and surface enhancement of prehistoric petroglyphs (rock art) and early medieval decorated and inscribed stones.
+My main research interest is the use of Generative AI and Large Language Models (LLMs) in the fields of cultural heritage, along with surface enhancement of prehistoric petroglyphs (rock art) and early medieval decorated and inscribed stones.

 As a freelancer I am available to work on projects anywhere in the world.
 My professional profile is available on LinkedIn.
 Please contact me with any enquiries.